 TRACK DCAA is a natural history study.
 This means that we are studying the course of the Dutchtype CAA in gene carriers.
 TRACK DCAA is sponsored by two pharmaceutical companies: Alnylam and Regeneron.
 The aim of the study is twofold: 1) learning more about from what age the amyloid starts to clutter in the brain and 2) learning more about how to measure the progression of the disease in gene carriers.
 Studying these things is necessary for a potential drug trial in the future.
 TRACK DCAA helps gain insight as to what age to start an intervention that hopefully slows down the disease, and also helps us understand during a drug trial how to measure if a drug is actually slowing down the disease.

 Yes, please!
 We want to know more about how the disease develops way before there are symptoms.
 If you are over the age of 25, we would love for you to be part of TRACK DCAA.
+When you are a known genecarrier and over 30 years old, you are also eligible to participate in the trial cAPPricorn-1.

 Because it is so important that people who have indicated that they do not want to know whether they are gene carriers cannot accidentally find out, it is not possible to find out through the study if you are a gene carrier.
 However, if you want to, your brain scans are available to our neurologist Doctor Daniel Clarke.
 He is available for appointments every Monday afternoon and specialized in genetic and sporadic CAA.
 The team can also help you undergo genetic testing to find out your genetic status, if you wish to.
 You can find out more about genetic testing here (link to www.hchwa-d.nl/en/).